 Submit your site to:

 While at it, remember to submit your sitemap as well.
-Read more about submitting sitemaps to Google here, to Bing here, and to Yahoo! here.
+Read more about submitting sitemaps to Google here, to Bing and Yahoo! here (since Yahoo! is also powered by Microsoft).
 Once your site is submitted, it is time to optimize it accordingly to take full advantage of search engine traffic.

 Search Engine Optimization